Common hill myna: Pet trade and conservation

-The hill mynas are popular cage birds, renowned for their ability to imitate speech.
+The hill mynas are popular cage birds, well known for their ability to imitate speech.
 The widely distributed common hill myna is the one most frequently seen in aviculture.
-Demand outstrips captive breeding capacity, so they are rarely found in pet stores and usually purchased directly from breeders or importers who can certify the birds are traded legally.
+Unlike other domesticated birds kept as pets, the mynas are often caught from the wild and sold via traders.

-This species is widely distributed and locally common, and if adult stocks are safeguarded, it is able to multiply quickly.
-On a worldwide scale, the IUCN thus considers the common hill myna a Species of Least Concern.
-But in the 1990s, nearly 20,000 wild-caught birds, mostly adults and juveniles, were brought into trade each year.
-In the central part of its range, G. r. intermedia populations have declined markedly, especially in Thailand, which supplied much of the thriving Western market.
-Its neighbor countries, from where exports were often limited due to political or military reasons, nevertheless supplied a burgeoning domestic demand, and demand in the entire region continues to be very high.
-In 1992, Thailand had the common hill myna put on CITES Appendix III, to safeguard its stocks against collapsing.
-In 1997, at the request of the Netherlands and the Philippines, the species was uplisted to CITES Appendix II.
+The species is quite common throughout its wide geographical range, with a rapid generation time.
+On a worldwide scale, the IUCN thus considers the common hill myna of Least Concern.
+But in the 1990s, nearly 20,000 wild-caught birds were brought into the pet trade each year.
+In the central part of its range, G. r. intermedia populations have declined markedly, especially in Thailand, which supplied much of the thriving market.
+On the other hand, neighboring countries met burgeoning domestic demands due to political and socio-economic restrictions on exports.
+Demand for pet mynas continues to be high in Southeast Asia.

+In 1992, Thailand had the common hill myna put on CITES Appendix III, to safeguard its population.
+In 1997, at the request of the Netherlands and the Philippines, the species was pushed higher to CITES Appendix II.
 The Andaman and Nicobar Islands subspecies G. r. andamanensis and (if valid) G. r. halibrecta, described as "exceedingly common" in 1874, qualified as Near Threatened in 1991.
-The former is not at all common anymore in the Nicobar Islands and the latter—if distinct—has a very limited range.
+The former is no longer ubiquitous in the Nicobar Islands and the latter has a very limited range.

-Elsewhere, such as on the Philippines and in Laos, the decline has been more localized.
+Elsewhere, such as in the Philippines and Laos, the decline has been more localized.
 It is also becoming increasingly rare in the regions of northeastern India due to capture of fledged birds for the illegal pet trade.
-In the Garo Hills region, however, the locals make artificial nests of a split-bamboo framework covered with grass, and put them up in accessible positions in tall trees in a forest clearing or at the edge of a small village to entice the mynas to breed there.
-The villagers are thus able to extract the young at the proper time for easy hand-rearing, making common hill myna farming a profitable, small-scale cottage industry.
-It helps to preserve the environment, because the breeding birds are not removed from the population, while habitat destruction is curtailed because the mynas will desert areas of extensive logging and prefer more natural forest to plantations.
-As the mynas can be somewhat of a pest of fruit trees when too numerous, an additional benefit to the locals is the inexpensive means of controlling the myna population: failing stocks can be bolstered by putting out more nests than can be harvested, while the maximum proportion of nestlings are taken when the population becomes too large.
+In the Garo Hills region, locals make artificial nests of a split-bamboo framework covered with grass, and put them up in accessible locations.
+This protects the mynas from habitat destruction while also controlling the local population.
+In recent years however, there has been a spike in demand for pet mynas in India despite it being illegal.